ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 ## Exploratory Data Analysis

-Let's explore the data a bit and get a look at some of the best rated movies!
+Let's explore the data a bit and take a look at some of the best rated movies!

 ```python